GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

         └── _config.yaml
 ```

 The approach is intentionally explicit and repetitive in order to simplify operations: copy/pasting an existing set of folders (or an ad hoc template) and changing a few YAML variables allows to quickly define new sub-hierarchy branches.
+Mass editing via search and replace functionality allows sweeping changes across the whole hierarchy.

-As an example, this is the config file for the dev Team A folder where you can see some of the [folder module](../../../../modules/folder/) attributes in use.
-The [folder schema](./schemas/folder.schema.json) shows all available attributes.
+Where inheritance is leveraged in the overall design config files can be deceptively simple: the following is the config file for the dev Team A folder in the provided example.

 ```yaml
 name: Development